 - 2/3 cup warm water 120-130 degrees Fahrenheit

 - ¼ cup yellow cornmeal

-Spread ¼ cup of cornmeal on a clean surface, and kneed the pizza dough on top of the cornmeal for 3-4 minutes.
+- Spread ¼ cup of cornmeal on a clean surface, and knead the pizza dough on top of the cornmeal for 3-4 minutes.

 Find ingredients and tools to make this easy, no-rise cornmeal-crusted whole wheat pizza dough: